-Right to Appeal
+Right of Appeal

 You have the right of appeal against this permit within 6 months of the date of the decision.
-The Council can tell you how to appeal [or supply details with the permit].
+The Council can tell you how to appeal.
 You will normally be expected to pay your own expenses during an appeal.